North Island, New Zealand

 Accordingly, most native families are concentrated in peripheral neighborhoods with far more precarious living conditions than those of the middle class of British descent or of many Asian and other immigrants.

-In far too many cases, they depend on social security checks, are more prone to illness and domestic violence, and make up more than half of the prison population.
+In too many cases, they rely on welfare checks.
+They are more prone to illness and domestic violence, and they make up more than half of the prison population.

 But since 1960, the situation continues to improve.
 In that decade, a court declared colonial land confiscations illegal.